Capital of Portugal: 10 Places to Check Out

 2.4 Museum of Art, Architecture, and Technology

-Lisbon expanded considerably in the last centuries of the Middle Ages and became an important trading center.
-The main trading centers are between Northern Europe and Mediterranean cities.
+Lisbon expanded considerably in the last centuries of the Middle Ages and became an important trading centre.
+The main trading centres are between Northern Europe and Mediterranean cities.

 2.5 Ajuda National Palace